Hedge trimmer features explained

 You will often see claims that the hedge trimmer can cut stems up to 33mm, but in practice we would not recommend using a hedge trimmer to cut such thick branches.
 We think that if your hedge has branches larger than around 1cm, you will achieve a neater finish with loppers.
 A neat cut is less likely to let in disease and so it's often worth spending the extra time to keep your hedge healthy.

-Some hedge trimmer have an optional piece of plastic or metal that can be attached along the length of the blade to sweep away cuttings.
+Some hedge trimmers have an optional piece of plastic or metal that can be attached along the length of the blade to sweep away cuttings.
+Certain Stihl models, for example, support this feature.
 This can be useful when cutting the tops of hedges, as you can quickly and easily get rid of trimmings that might be in your way when cutting.
-It's a useful, but not essential, accessory.
+It's a useful (but not essential) accessory.